 Our gender pay gap report

 Since April 2017 companies with more than 250 employees have been required by law to carry out gender pay gap reporting under the Equality Act 2010.
 The report must show the difference between the average earnings of men and women.
-We have highlighted the key metrics for 2018, as well as providing the independent reports we have commissioned each year.

 Our gender pay gap reports